RomainFallet/Cordova-Ready-iBeacon/README.md

 ## Start scanning
 Your can start scanning for beacons using the ibeaconInitialized event and the ```startScan()``` method.
-This event is fired at the first launch and each time your application is retreived from the background.
+This event is fired each time the initialize method is used.
 ```javascript
 document.addEventListener('ibeaconInitialized', function() {
 	ibeacon.startScan();